How to Drill Pebbles and small beach or garden stones by Eternal Tools

-Pebble Art, as I like to call it, is becoming more and more popular as people find themselves appreciating natures treasures and the enjoyment of scavenging for things such as driftwood, beach stones, pebbles, sea glass and found bits of china.
+Pebble Art, as I like to call it, is becoming more and more popular as people find themselves appreciating natures treasures and the enjoyment of scavenging for things such as driftwood, beach stones, pebbles, sea glass and found bits of china and pottery.

-In a time and age where we feel the need and desire to recycle and re-love old, used and found objects, Pebble Art has found it's place in many a professional jewellers repertoire and craft makers workshop.
+In a time and age where we feel the need and desire to recycle and re-love old, used and found objects, Pebble Art and the knowledge of how to drill holes in beach stones has found it's place in many a professional jewelers skills set, repertoire and craft makers workshop.

 What You Will need:

 - Rotary tool such as a Dremel (I'm using a Dremel 3000), with Flexible Shaft (optional)

 - Small Diamond Core Drill (I'm using a 2mm in these images), but you can also use a solid ended Small Diamond Drill Bit (great for really hard pebbles)

 - Collet or adjustable chuck such as the Dremel Multi Chuck that will hold the small diamond drill bits

 - Shallow water dish such as a plastic food container or rectangular ice cream tub

 - Piece of wood or rubber to rest your material on as you drill